tsaie79/superfacility/README.md

 # Superfacility at NERSC

-## Learning about the Superfacility at NERSC based on the following questions:
+## Learning about the Superfacility at NERSC based on the following questions

     1. What is Superfacility at NERSC?
     2. What does Superfacility API do?